-Rec. no. Recommendation Critical 1 / Important 2 Accepted?
-(Yes/No) Title of responsible individual Implementation date Client comments 5 DOS should strengthen management of the contract with the travel management company by allocating resources to a dedicated role to closely monitor contractual terms, independently verify the contractor's performance data, analyze incidents and travellers' complaints, and coordinate with the contractor to address common issues swiftly.
-Important Yes Chief, Travel Unit (DOS) First quarter of 2025 The Secretariat's comments are reflected in the report.
+Rec.
+Recommendation Critical 1 / Important 2 Accepted?
+(Yes/No) Title of responsible individual Implementation date Client comments

+5 DOS should strengthen management of the Important Yes Chief, Travel First quarter of The Secretariat's comments are

+contract with the travel management Unit (DOS) 2025 reflected in the report.

+company by allocating resources to a

+dedicated role to closely monitor

+contractual terms, independently verify the

+contractor's performance data, analyze

+incidents and travellers' complaints, and

+coordinate with the contractor to address

+common issues swiftly.